 J. Murrey Atkins Library Special Collections is dedicated to preserving and sharing the past.
 Our collections whether in print, audio or digital formats enhance research at all levels.

-The Special Collections department is divided into three sections: Special Collections Services (SPEC), Digital Programs and Collections (DPaC) and Digital Scholarship (DSL).
+The Special Collections department is divided into two sections: Special Collections Services (SPEC) and Digital Programs and Collections (DPaC).
 This department collects, creates, curates and disseminates rare, historical and digital materials for research.
 Collections

 include a variety of items from manuscripts and historic maps, to yearbooks and oral histories, to art and film.
 Services include instruction, reference and tools to support digital research.